cerncas/2022Sevrier/student_instructions.md

-# Hands-On Lattice (and Longitudinal) Calculations using Python- Setup Instructions
+# Hands-On Optics Calculations - Setup Instructions
 ---

-During the course we will use **Python3** in a **Jupyter notebook** with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) and, mostly, the [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) packages.
+During the course we will use **Python3** in a **Jupyter notebook** with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) and, mostly, the [numpy](https://numpy.org/), [matplotlib](https://matplotlib.org/) and [cpymad](http://hibtc.github.io/cpymad/index.html) packages.
 We will explain in the following sections how to install all necessary software on **your laptop**.
 A basic knowledge of Python is assumed.
 If you are not familiar with Python, you can find a few resources to fill the gap in the following sections.

-To get a better idea of the level of the Python knowledge needed for the course you can browse the [primer of the hands-on course](./CAS_Optics_Primer.pdf).
 Do not worry about the theory for the moment (it will be discussed in details during the school) but focus on the Python syntax and data types (tuples, lists,...).

 After [a short introduction](#a-very-short-introduction-to-python), where we provided some useful links to get familiar with Python, we will focus on the [software setup](#software-setup).
 Finally, in [appendix](#appendix-python-packages) you will find links and cheatsheets for the most common Python packages that will be used during the course.